-This type of identifier uses an authentication event (usually an email address being entered into some form on a website) as the basis for the creation of the ID, hence "authenticated".
-Device associations for this type of identifier are based on personally identifiable information (PII) that has been encrypted, often through a process double of "hashing" and "salting."
-Hashing refers to changing an email to a random string of characters.
+This type of identifier uses an authentication event (usually an email address being entered into some form on a website) or a verification event - usually linked to a telco network verification request - as the basis for the creation of the ID, hence "authenticated" or "verified".
+Device associations for this type of identifier are based on personally identifiable information (PII) that has been anonymised, often through a double process of "hashing" and "salting."

+Hashing refers to changing an email or MSISDN (Mobile Station Integrated Services Digital Network - i.e. a mobile phone number) to a random string of characters which cannot be reversed.
 Salting is adding additional characters to that string.
-Because these IDs are based on user-authentication across multiple sites and devices, the linking is deterministic, and because the resulting identifier is not directly related to the input value, they are also considered pseudonymous.
+Additional encryptions and encoding may then also be applied for these IDs, including platform-level encoding.
+Because these IDs are based on user-authentication or verification across multiple sites and devices, the linking is deterministic, and because the resulting identifier is not directly related to the input value, they are also considered pseudonymous.
 Very importantly, these devices are user-level, offering omnichannel reach extension and frequency capping, typically to desktop and mobile devices, and increasingly to CTV.

-With the deprecation of third-party cookies, this type of identifier, whether they are based on a login ID, email or phone number could potentially help solve the loss of third-party cookies and MAIDs in a multi-device, web, and app environments.
-Some of the most referenced identifiers in this category are ATS-based IDLs from LiveRamp and the forthcoming TradeDesk-sponsored Unified ID 2.0.
+With the deprecation of third-party cookies, this type of identifier, whether they are based on an email or phone number, could potentially help solve the loss of third-party cookies and MAIDs in multi-device, web, and app environments.
+For a comprehensive list of ID solutions available, please refer to the list on page 68.